 Before you leave…

-- Pay any library fines or course materials debts
+- Pay any library fines, course materials, or equipment loan debts

 - Return hired course equipment or library books and recover any deposits you’ve paid

 - Collect personal items or course work you’ve stored at the University